+'''

+Type Output control statement

+Syntax ab[rackets][+][-] st of names>;

+antib[rackets][+][-] of names>;

+'''

-Type Output control statement Syntax ab[rackets][+][-] < list of names>; antib[rackets][+][-] <list names="" of="">;</list> See also bracket (5.7) and the chapter on brackets (7)
+See also bracket (5.7) and the chapter on brackets (7)

 This statement does the opposite of the bracket statement (see 5.7).
 In the bracket statement the variables that are mentioned are placed outside brackets and inside the brackets are all other objects.
 In the antibracket statement the variables in the list are the only objects that are not placed outside the brackets.
 For the rest of the syntax, see the bracket statement (section 5.7).